alexa/alexa-auto-sdk/modules/address-book/README.md

 > **Note**: The Address Book module supersedes the [Contact Uploader module](../contact-uploader/README.md), which supports only phone contacts and only online (cloud) use cases.
 The Contact Uploader module is on the deprecation path beginning with Alexa Auto SDK release 2.0.0, and all new implementations should use the Address Book module instead of the Contact Uploader module.

-The platform implementation is responsible for managing the life cycle of an address book, including:
+Your platform implementation is responsible for managing the life cycle of an address book, including:

 * obtaining consent from end users to allow Alexa to use their data.
 * notifying the Alexa Auto SDK Engine when end users revoke permission for Alexa to use their data (this notification ensures that the Alexa Auto SDK Engine will remove the user data from the Alexa cloud).

-> **Important!** Each time an address book becomes unavailable (for example, the phone is disconnected), the platform implementation must notify the Alexa Auto SDK Engine to trigger the deletion of the corresponding address book from the Alexa cloud.
+> **Important!** Each time an address book becomes unavailable (when the phone is disconnected, for example), your platform implementation must notify the Alexa Auto SDK Engine to trigger the deletion of the corresponding address book from the Alexa cloud and upload the address book when phone connects again.

 ### AddressBookType
 The AddressBook API defines the type `aace::addressBook::AddressBook::AddressBookType`, which specifies the type of address book to add.
 The currently supported address book types are: